mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "I was afraid you wouldn't make it," he said.

 Thi laughed between shivers in a resigned sort of way.
-"Wouldn't be the f-first time someone said that".
+"Death is a friend of mine.
+But nothing more."

 He wasn't sure what thi meant, but thought it best not to pry.

 Everyone was huddled closely around the fire now, holding an uncomfortable quiet in the air.
 Kipnu noticed .
 He looked toward the maman that saved them, now warming haeself by the fire, and noticed that their savior was much younger than he thought: far closer to the age of a kaln than a maman.
 Hae voice and assuredness told a story of maturity but hae stature and shape were that of a child.
 He wondered who thi was.
 How could someone so young know so much about such a place?